Virtual Full Duplex Wireless Broadcasting via Compressed Sensing: Discussion and Concluding Remarks

-The proposed scheme can also serve as a highly desirable sub-layer of any network protocol stack to provide the important function of simultaneous message exchange among peers.
-This sub-layer provides the missing link in many advanced resource allocation schemes, where it is often {\em assumed} that nodes are provided the state and/or demand of their peers.
+RODD can serve as a highly desirable sub-layer of any network protocol stack to provide the important function of simultaneous message exchange among neighbors.
+This sub-layer provides the missing link in many advanced resource allocation schemes, where it is often {\em assumed} that nodes are provided the state and/or demand of their neighbors.

+Finally, the idea of using on-off signaling to achieve full-duplex communication using half-duplex radios applies to general peer-to-peer networks, and is not limited to mutual broadcasting traffic focused on in this paper.

 \appendices